tzoahuna/fearless_simd/README.md

 ## Motivation

-This crate proposes an experimental way to use SIMD intrinsics reasonably safely, using the new [target_feature 1.1] feature in Rust, recently stabilized.
+This crate proposes an experimental way to use SIMD intrinsics reasonably safely.
 The blog post [A plan for SIMD] contains the high level motivations, goal, and summary for Fearless SIMD.

 ## History